wpXPRESS-WP-support/DIVInizer/readme.txt

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->Tools->Expand Divi screen to configure the plugin
+3. Use the Settings->Tools->DIVInizer screen to configure the plugin

 == Screenshots ==
 1. Admin dashboard.